srhickma/dead-drop/README.md

 ```
 # Server configuration
 addr: ":4444" # The hostname and port to start the server on.
-data_dir: ~/dead-drop # The directory where objects will be stored.
+data-dir: ~/dead-drop # The directory where objects will be stored.
-keys_dir: ~/.dead-drop/keys # The directory where authorized rsa public keys should be stored.
+keys-dir: ~/.dead-drop/keys # The directory where authorized rsa public keys should be stored.
+ttl-min: 1440 # The number of minutes after which objects will be garbage collected.
+destructive-read: true # If true, pulls will destroy objects.
 ```

 # Client